-Congenital (meaning present at birth) heart disease (CHD) is a term used to describe several different conditions that affect the heart.
+Congenital heart disease (CHD) is a term used to describe several different conditions that affect the heart from birth.
 These heart abnormalities occur during the development of the baby’s heart during pregnancy, before the baby is born.
 CHD is estimated to affect 1 in 120 babies born in the United States1, making them the most common birth defect that occurs.

 See also: CDC information on CHD

 Most forms of congenital heart disease have no known cause.
 Studies examining the issue have left much to be desired2… until now.

 Previous homocysteine studies offered a clue

 Previous studies have shown that when measuring homocysteine, vitamin B12, and folate concentrations in women with and without CHD-affected fetuses, women with CHD-affected pregnancies had higher plasma homocysteine concentrations than women with unaffected pregnancies.
 3,4,5 What does homocysteine have to do with folate?